chingu-voyages/soloproject-tier3-favfonts/README.md

 The call to the **Google Fonts Developer API** needs to be completed in the backend.
 How you process that data is up to you.

-Use of the Font Loader library is **not** needed for this project.
+Use of the Font Loader Library is **not** needed for this project.
 If you come back to this project after the pre-work, feel free to add the loader library to get more functionality when calling different styles, weights, and swaps.

 ## Example ##
-*This example shows all parts of functionality except for the user login and favorites list.
+*This example shows all parts of functionality except for the user login and favorites list.*
 ![Preview Gif](./assets/appPreview.gif)